zhuangh/Tribbler_Distributed_Systems/lab3/README.txt

 ID account(sysnet): hazhuang
 Ph.D.
 Student, Computer Science Department, UC San Diego

+Please uses the head files contain "oneway" RPC.
+So I tar the whole code into the package (like lab2);

+Dribbler System Design Approaches:

-Use vector timestamp to maintain the partial order.
+*   Use vector timestamp to maintain the partial order.
 By propogate the logical time step, each put will increase logical time stamp.

-I choose [1] as the timestamp algorithm.
+    --	I choose [1] as the timestamp algorithm.

-When a tribbler is posted from a tribbler server, who talks to KV Server #s_id, it will hit every server alive, so that make their local logical time stamp increasing.
+    --	When a tribbler is posted from a tribbler server, who talks to KV Server #s_id, it will hit every server alive, so that make their local logical time stamp increasing.

-I choose not to display previous tribblers before a server joining the network.
+*   I choose not to display previous tribblers before a server joining the network.

+*   I constraint "id" in the ./kv_server id is consecutive.
+    -- "id" starting from 1, not bigger than the server's number;
-I constrain the ./kv_server id is consecutive, and increase 1 by 1, but the order joining network is not constrain.
+    -- The order joining network is not constrain.